fanglingsu/vimb/man.md

 caret (bool)
 : Whether to enable accessibility enhanced keyboard navigation.

+closed-max-items (int)
+: Maximum number of stored last closed browser windows.
+If closed-max-items is set to 0, closed browser windows will not be stored.

 cursivfont (string)
 : The font family used as the default for content using cursive font.